pixel-clover/ariko/README.md

     *   Alternatively, you can paste your keys directly into the corresponding fields in the settings panel.
 3. Click the "Save and Close" button to save your settings.

----

 ### Work Modes

 Ariko can operate in two modes, which you can switch between at the top of the window:

 -   **Ask Mode**: A standard question-and-answer chat mode.
 Ariko will use its knowledge and the context you provide to answer your questions.
--   **Agent Mode**: An experimental mode where Ariko can perform actions in the editor, such as creating, deleting, or modifying files and GameObjects.
-Ariko will ask for your approval before executing any action.
+-   **Agent Mode**: An experimental mode where Ariko can perform actions in the editor, like creating, deleting, or modifying files and GameObjects.

----

-### Documentation

-The codebase is fully documented using XML documentation comments, which can be viewed in your IDE or by browsing the source code.
-This provides detailed information on all public classes, methods, and properties.

 ---